time-series-machine-learning/tsml-java/README.rst

 Paper-Supporting Branches
 -------------------------

 This project acts as the general open-source codebase for our research, especially the `Great Time Series Classification Bake Off <https://link.springer.com/article/10.1007/s10618-016-0483-9>`__.
-We are also trialing a process of creating stable branches in support of specific outputs.
+We are also trialling a process of creating stable branches in support of specific outputs.

 Current branches of this type are: